 Sleeping tips for the big kids

 For adults and bigger kiddos, as mentioned earlier, we like the 3.5-inch self-inflating sleeping pads.
 They are super comfortable and don’t take up an unreasonable amount of space in the car or tent.
 But most importantly, they inflate themselves!
-You have enough to do, leave this one to science.
+You have enough to do.
 Push them right next to each other in the tent to keep little ones at arm’s length and yourself cozy and resting easy.
 We recently used them for the oldest boys when camping on a plywood floor and they were perfect!
-The boys also used them as wrestling mats, including a few child sized body slams.
-They cushioned the falls and held up great.
+The boys also use them as wrestling mats, including child-sized body slams.
+They cushion the falls and hold up great.

 Preparing for a long day of outdoor adventures, swimming, fishing, and running around in the sun your toddler will need something a bit more than a banana at breakfast or a hotdog or PB&J at dinner to fill their tummy (or maybe they won’t, because… toddlers).
 Whatever your menu includes, the tips below hold fast including a few of our favorite camping meals.
 And of course, our days almost always end with s’mores, (bring extra wipes for quick post-marshmallow clean-up).

 - Coffee!: First things first, the coffee.
 After a good or not so good night camping with your toddler, you deserve a great cup of coffee.
 Instant coffee packs are easiest, for a car camping, I like to bring my stainless pour-over filter and boil water on our camp kitchen.
 Every camper has a luxury item, this is mine!